 - Where should we go from here?

 - Complete one statement from each member (indicate by using student names), and each statement should be roughly 250 words in length (does not contribute to overall word count).

-* One of the objectives of LFS 350 is to allow students to explore the concept of Food Justice while engaging in community-based projects.
+* One of the objectives of LFS 350 is to allow students to explore the concept of Food Justice and engage in community-based projects.
 Thinking back to the beginning of the course, has your understanding of issues of food justice changed?
 If yes, how and why?
 If not, why not?